Many colleges offer courses both online and on campus during Winter Break.

 When I did a random search of winter session courses at various colleges, I found a few that began the last week of December (most start in January).
 If your family celebrates Christmas, consider whether your student can really gear up for a class the day after the holiday.

-Bottom line Talk to your student about whether there’s a good reason to take a winter session course, and then help him weigh the pros and cons carefully before making a final decision.
+Bottom line Talk to your student about whether there’s a good reason to take a winter session course, and then help them weigh the pros and cons carefully before making a final decision.

 Share your thoughts and advice on winter session courses in the comments section below.